 Emergency Contact When Living Alone

-One of the most important safeguards you can take as a senior is having emergency contact information easily available and ready so you aren’t frantically fumbling for them in the case of an emergency.
+One of the most important safeguards you can take as a senior is having a list of emergency contacts easily available and ready so you aren’t frantically fumbling for them in the case of a fire or other emergency.

 You should have the phone numbers written down for: